-Annual near-surface and 75-m depth temperature anomalies from 1950 to 2004 on St. Pierre Bank bounded by Area B in Fig. 1b are displayed in Fig. 5.
-The time series is characterised by large inter-annual variations with amplitudes ranging from $\pm 1.5^{\circ}$ C from normal.
-The long-term trend shows amplitudes generally less than $\pm 1^{\circ}$ C with periods between 5 to 10 years.
+Annual estimates of near-surface, 75-m depth and the 0-50 m vertically averaged temperature anomalies from 1950 to 2005 on St. Pierre Bank bounded by Area B in Fig. 1b are displayed in Fig. 5.
+The time series is characterised by large inter-annual variations with amplitudes ranging from ±1.5°C from normal.
+The long-term trend shows amplitudes generally less than ±1°C with periods between 5 - 10 years.
 The cold periods of the mid-1970s and the mid-1980s in the upper water column are coincident with severe meteorological and sea-ice conditions in the Northwest Atlantic and generally colder and fresher than normal waters over most of the Canadian Continental Shelf.
 During the cold period beginning around 1984 temperatures decreased significantly by over 1°C in some years.
 This below normal trend continued until the mid-1990s, since then however temperatures began to warm and from 1997 to 2000, they were above normal.
 During 2001 temperatures decreased significantly over 2000 values at both the surface and at 75-m depth, reaching values typical of the early 1990s.

-2002 and 2003 temperatures remained cold, reaching 0.7° C below normal at 75 m depth.
-During 2004 however temperatures rebounded to 1°C above normal at the surface and to 0.5° C above normal at 75 m depth.
+During 2002 and 2003 temperatures remained cold, reaching 0.7°C below normal at 75 m depth.
+During 2004 and 2005 however temperatures rebounded to >1°C above normal in parts of the water column.